Nishkalkashyap/Quark-docs/docs/guide/intro.md

 [[toc]]

 ## What is Quark ?
 Quark is a __general purpose software__ tool specifically designed to help you create projects written in HTML, CSS and JavaScript with native desktop app like capabilities.
+Quark apps run on Mac, Windows, and Linux from a single codebase.

 <video muted autoplay loop style="max-width:100%; height:auto" name="media" poster="~@buildAssets/guide/hello-world-intro.png" crossOrigin="anonymous">
   <source src="~@buildAssets/guide/hello-world-intro.mp4" type="video/mp4">